gitqwerty777/JAV-Info/README.md

 ## Future Work

 - Execute
-  - save thumbnails
   - fill video metadata in file
   - options for new folder
-  - options to ask before every rename operation
 - FileName
-  - update different bangou
+  - fix various types of bangou
-- Info
-  - add info sources website
 - Database
-  - use other method instead load all file into memory
+  - use other method instead load into memory
 - UI
   - interface to search database